elentok/format-on-save.nvim/README.md

 - [ ] Use vim.notify to show error messages
 - [ ] Support formatters that don't work with stdin by writing to a temp file first
+- [ ] Add LSP timeout to configuration

+## formatters

+There are currently 3 types of formatters:

+- **LspFormatter** - uses `vim.lsp.buf.format` to format the file, you can pass a `client_name` option to use a specific client in case there are several ones that support formatting.
+- **ShellFormatter** - passes the current buffer via stdin to a shell program (like `prettierd` or `shfmt`) and replaces the buffer's contents with the result.
+- **LazyFormatter** - a function that is called lazily every time we format the file, this allows using a different formatter for different files.

 ## Installation